 Interested in seeing plan ideas for a new timber frame home?
 Check out the two plans below.

 Sample Empty Nester Floor Plans

 This Davis Frame custom-designed timber frame plan is actually called the “Empty Nester,” with two variations.
 It features a cute craftsman-style look and a footprint of 28’X36′ and 1500 square feet.
 See the plan below.

 The first floor features a spacious and open main living space.
 The great room, kitchen, and dining area all open to one another.
 An open floor plan helps a smaller home feel much larger.
 To the right of the main living area is the master bedroom with a bathroom across the hall.
 The second floor features a wide-open loft which can be bonus flex space or could be turned into two bedrooms in the future.
 This is a great plan for a single person or a couple.
 It still offers plenty of space to entertain and the potential to add future bedrooms if desired.
 As with most of our plans, this plan can also easily include a finished basement where additional bedrooms can be added.

 “The Breckenridge” is a one-level-living timber frame floor plan based on a timber frame home for empty nesters originally built in Breckenridge, Colorado.
 This timber frame model has a great floor plan for those looking for one level living.

-The first floor features a nice, spacious open concept floor plan with a great room with plenty of space for entertaining and a master suite separate from the primary living area.
-The original owners of this timber frame home added a walkout finished basement equipped with two guest bedroom suites and a large flex space, perfect for their adult kids and future families visiting.
+The first floor features a nice, spacious open concept floor plan.
+The great room features plenty of space for entertaining.
+The master suite is in a separate area from the primary living area.
+The original owners of this timber frame home added a walkout finished basement equipped with two guest bedroom suites.
+There is also a large flex space, perfect for their adult kids and future families visiting.